 Internal linking is something Google has stressed for years to improve the “user experience”.
 It sounds simple, but is often overlooked.
 It involves creating hyperlinks within the content of the website pages to other pages.
 The links should be helpful, relevant and can contain a keyword or keyword variation, but misuse of internal linking can result in an “over optimization” penalty to proceed with care.

 Have you heard of backlinks?
 Well, they still matter.
 A good backlink profile has a huge impact on keyword ranking.
 Backlinks are simply other websites linking to your site.
 Getting high-quality links from sites that rank well in Google is usually the most challenging part of SEO for the DIY crowd.
-However, our clients have nothing to worry about since we’ll continue to build high-quality links from authoritative sites to boost our client’s website ranking for the best keywords.
+However, our clients have nothing to worry about since we’ll continue to do high-quality link building for you from authoritative sites to boost your website ranking for the best keywords.

 Last but not least is the Google My Business page.
 A fully developed Google My Business page will show up on the right column on the SERP to provide additional information and details about your business.

 GMB feeds Google Maps, so if you want to show up in the local search results, getting into the “3 Box” of Google Maps can be the most important listing.

 Ready to get started?
 Contact us today and we’ll schedule a time to discuss how we can get your site to the top of Google!